sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   .. attribute::        add_barostat

-    Flag, whether an  MonteCarlo barostat should be attached when settings up the :class:`Simulation`. default: False
+    Flag, whether an  MonteCarlo barostat should be attached when setting up the :class:`Simulation`. default: False

   .. attribute::        barostat_temperature